heryandjaruma/heryandjaruma/README.md

 - 👋 Hi, I’m @heryandjaruma
-- 👀 I’m interested in machine learning
 - 🌱 I’m currently learning basic how to code since I've never done this before:D
-- 💞️ I’m looking to collaborate on learning to code together! *pssst, you might be my life partner if we're consistent:3
 - 📫 Reach me from Instagram @heryan612

 <!---